ksjitendra18/astro-js-auth-oauth-passwordless-credentials/README.md

 Please refer to blog post for github and google oauth setup.

 You will need Turso DB and Redis for it.
-You can use sqlite or choose other database but you will have to make changes in the schema.
+You can use sqlite or choose other database but then you will have to make changes in the schema.
 For Redis, I am using Upstash Redis.

-For emails you can use any email service which provides HTTP API.I am using Resend for sending emails..
-If you provider doesn't support HTTP API, you will have to make changes in the code
+For emails you can use any email service which provides HTTP API.I am using Resend for sending emails.
+If you provider doesn't support HTTP API, you will have to make changes in the code (although single file)

 To run the project, run the following command:

 ```bash
 npm run dev
 ```

 Here are the strategies with their starter code, finished code and also the related blog post.